AntonMause/tcl4soc/README.md

 PDC files follow the g4-FunctionalGroup.io.pdc rule.
 The minimun feature set requires 8 LED output names in "g4led.io.pdc" .
 Use more board features like Osc, Reset, Uart, Sw, ... with "g4brd.io.pdc" .
-By default all scripts support the enhanced constraint flow.
+By default all scripts support/require the enhanced constraint flow.

 The script will create the directories "../LiberoVersion/g4-NameOfKit-Mode/".
 Mode is "..._lnk" for a project using links to the sources in the pool.